cerc-io/watcher-ts/README.md

 * [cerc-io/ipld-eth-server](https://github.com/cerc-io/ipld-eth-server) with native GQL API enabled, on port 8082
 * [cerc-io/ipld-eth-db](https://github.com/cerc-io/ipld-eth-db) to populate the postgres database for `ipld-eth-server`

 These services are dockerized by the Laconic Stack Orchestrator (`laconic-so`).
 [Use it](https://github.com/cerc-io/stack-orchestrator) unless you plan on digging into those codebases.
+For more information on setting up these services up by hand, see [here](/docs/README.md)

 ## Setup